dibyanshusinha/dibyanshusinha.github.io/_posts/2017-01-01-internet-of-things.md

 descriptive-title: What's the hype about Internet of Things(IoT) ??
 category: web
 keywords: iot, internet, communication, smart
-description: With the smaller and cheaper yet promising devices such as Raspeberry Pi, Audrino etc...combined with Internet can turn pretty much any thing to smarter things
+description: With the smaller and cheaper yet promising devices such as Raspberry Pi, Arduino etc...combined with Internet can turn pretty much any thing to smarter things
 mainimage: images/posts/IoT-intro.jpg
 tags: iot intro smart
 author: Dibyanshu